wiltacca/Portfolio/README.md

 # [Click Project 1: Classification & Regression](https://github.com/wiltacca/Portfolio/blob/main/Classification_%26_Regression_Models.ipynb)
 ![alt text](machinelearning.jpg)

-### Supervised Machine Learning: In Supervised learning, you train the machine using data which is well “labeled.”
+### Supervised Machine Learning: In Supervised learning, you train the machine using data which is well “labelled.”
 It means some data is already tagged with the correct answer.
 It can be compared to learning in the presence of a supervisor or a teacher.

 ### What is the difference between regression and classification in supervised learning?
 ### * Classification is the task of predicting a discrete class label.